 Being let down by a medical professional and then having to explain often very personal details to a solicitor you have probably not met before can be really tough.
 Our team understand that.
 That’s why our Medical Negligence Solicitors ensure that clients wishing to make a compensation claim for clinical negligence (also known as medical negligence) are always handled sympathetically.

 We can represent you wherever you live, nationwide.
 Because these claims are so complex, requiring expert knowledge of the law and medical matters, our Solicitors handle Medical Negligence Compensation Claims not only locally in Wiltshire, Hampshire, Somerset, Dorset but throughout England and Wales from our offices in Salisbury, Fordingbridge, Amesbury and Andover.

 And as you will see below, having a really specialist solicitor on your side is so important with this kind of negligence claims.

 Call or Email Us Now for Your FREE Specialist Medical Negligence Advice – free phone advice and a free first appointment.
 Call FREEPHONE 0800 1404544 or locally on (01722) 422300

 Do I really need a Specialist Solicitor?

 We think so – and we are not the only ones.

-Unfortunately, far too many claimants don’t instruct the right solicitor.
+Unfortunately, far too many claimants just don’t instruct the right solicitor.
 That’s why in 2016/17 just 9675 claims were successful – that’s about 55%.
-In the last 10 years, our medical negligence experts have won compensation for our clients in well over 90% of cases.
+In the last 10 years, our medical negligence experts have won compensation for our clients in 75% of cases.
 That’s the difference in using a genuine specialist for your claim.
-FACT.